foop/scripts/README.md

 Some personal useful scripts that serve me well.

-Note I do not guarantee that any software works at all.
+I do not guarantee that any software works at all.
 Nor do I promise that this software will not harm your computer or any of your files.

 All software released in this repository will be released under the